KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 the following expectations, we ensure responsible data management practices that contribute to the advancement of our research and foster a collaborative environment within the lab.
-If you have any questions or require further clarification, please don\'t hesitate to discuss them with the Dr. Benjamin.
+If you have any questions or require further clarification, please don't hesitate to discuss them with Dr. Benjamin.

 ### Data Collection and Management